 You might also like to go one step further.
 You could replace your boiler with an electric boiler or an air source heat pump.
 These are powered by electricity, so they can be powered by low carbon sources - how cool is that?!

 These measures are much simpler and cheaper than you might expect, and the long-term savings can be significant.
 Find out about our energy-efficient heating solutions.
-We'll also explain how you can apply for the government's Green Homes Grant to get help with paying for energy efficiency measures, such as wall or loft insulation.

 Drive electric.
 One of the biggest advantages of driving an electric car is the improvement it can make to the environment we live in.
 Pure electric vehicles have no tailpipe, so they don't emit any exhaust gasses.
 This reduces local air pollution, particularly in congested cities.

 Electric cars are an attractive solution for councils challenged to clear up air quality and improve our quality of life.
 And it's not just cars, you can also invest in an e-bike or e-scooter to power your journey.
 Find out about our EV deals, tariffs and home chargers.

 Change when you use your energy.
 More of our energy now comes from renewable and low-carbon sources than ever before.
 However, to make the most of this we all need to be a bit smarter in how we use energy.

 The challenge is that it's not currently possible to store electricity produced by renewable generation on a wider scale, so it has to be used there and then.
 For example, if it's a very windy day lots of clean energy could be produced that could go to waste if there's no demand for it.